Table of Contents

 - Leasing, renting, licensing, or allowing an easement on any property.

-- Letting out any property, whether it be for commercial, industrial, or residential use, for business purposes in full or in part.
+- Letting out any property, whether it be for commercial, industrial, or residential use, for business purposes, in whole or in part.

 This categorisation deems such activities as services, hence subject to GST.
-Notably, renting a residential property purely for living purposes escapes GST imposition.
+Notably, renting a residential property purely for living purposes is exempt from GST imposition.
 Conversely, any form of property rental aimed at business operations attracts a GST rate of 18%, recognised as a service supply.

 What is the effect of GST on Rent?